How Will Construction Change in the Future: Trends and Innovations

 Key Trends:

-• Energy-efficient Buildings: Incorporation of intelligent grids, energy-efficient HVAC systems, and solar panels.
+- Energy-efficient Buildings: Smart grids, energy-efficient HVAC systems, solar panels, and microgrid integration.

 Smart Buildings and IoT